RobinCaroff/workshop-kmp/codelab.md

 #### If everything's fine, let's go to the step 6 !!!

-## STEP SIX - Clean Architecture
+## STEP SIX - A dedicated Use Case
 Duration: 0:15:00

-#### In this step, you will implement a clean architecture in the Kore Library !
+#### In this step, you will implement a dedicated use case for retreiving the APOD data in the Kore Library !

+To follow up with on the previous step and follow the single responsability principle, we will create a use case to retreive APOD data.
+The main goal is to abstract the logic behind this operation.
+No needs for the final app to know how the data will be retrieved.

+Positive
+: The `GetAPOD` use case will handle the logic of choosing between the remote and the cache repository based on whether or not an internet connection is available.

 First create a usecase GetAPOD : `.../kore/usecases/GetAPOD.kt`